Proven-Paradox/shaper-system/Handbook.md

 This Condition makes you immune to Terrain effects with the [Grounded] tag, unless the caster possesses the [Reaching Terrain](#reaching-terrain) Power.

 #### Obscured
 You are invisible or otherwise very difficult to see, which makes you extremely difficult to hit or track.
 Any foe that is able to target you with a single target attack makes said attack with only a single ten sided die.
 (Obscured provides no benefit against area of effect attacks.)
-You also gain Boon +6 on Stealth checks.

 #### Prone
 Lying on the ground.
 Melee range Abilities against Prone targets have Boon +3, while any Abilities coming from beyond Short range are made at Bane -3.
 Moving a square while Prone costs a major action.